kkatayama/deckdealer/README.md

     "wage_id INTEGER PRIMARY KEY",
     "bartender_id INTEGER NOT NULL",
     "shift_id INTEGER NOT NULL",
+    "restaurant_id INTEGER NOT NULL",
     "hourly_wage DOUBLE NOT NULL",
+    "shift_start DATETIME NOT NULL",
+    "shift_end DATETIME NOT NULL",
     "clock_in DATETIME NOT NULL",
     "clock_out DATETIME NOT NULL",
     "hours_worked DOUBLE NOT NULL",